 To start Wubi installer select Install Inside Windows option.

 Now u need to choose the installtion drive with enough space(a minimum of 4GB) and then the space you want to devote to ubuntu install.
 Also, select the language and then username and password as well.
 Click install and thats it !!

 When you reboot you will notice that windows boot menu has now options for both Windows and Ubuntu.
 Thats it.
 You are ready to go.

-Eventhough modern day Linux installtions is quite easy even for a novice user, Wubi simply steals the show.
+Even though modern day Linux installations is quite easy even for a novice user, Wubi simply steals the show.
 Its as simple as it could ever be.
 If you want to try out free software,Ubuntu Wubi is possibly the best option you have.
-Installing and unistalling is a breeze.
-Another reason for using free software :-) enjoy!
+Installing and uninstalling is a breeze.
+Another reason for using free software 🙂 enjoy!